-With the summer solstice only a few days away join us for a special few hours of painting with artist Tom Rickman.
+Recorded when the summer solstice was only a few days away, join us for a special few hours of painting with artist Tom Rickman.
 Tom will take you through his process of capturing the transient moment of dusk when the sun goes down on the lengthening day, when the fading light can for a moment amplify colours and the landscape starts to naturally lend itself to abstraction and intuition.

 Tom will talk through all the different ways he gathers his ideas together.
 After selecting an image to work from he will demonstrate how to size up to draw on to canvas.
 Watch Tom set out his painting, create the composition and explore tone and colour palette.
 He will share with you his approach to following the rules of painting but also when to trust intuition.
 Learn about the practicalities of mixing colours, removing and repainting but also the challenges of being both critical and kind to yourself.
 Finally he will explore how to keep a painting fresh and not overwork and even keep it in state of flux.

-Once you have booked a session, you will receive a link.
+Once you have booked a session, you will receive a link to the recording which can be watched on demand for six months.
 You will also be invited to join our Facebook Alumni group so you can share your discoveries with our community of fellow students from around the world.

 What will I learn?